Ayush1M/Responsive-website-using-grid/README.md

 * CSS

 ## What I Learned
-* Learned about DOM.
-* Learned about functions.
-* Learned about For loops.
-* Learned about how to choose a random character for password using arrays.
+* Learned about grid properties.

 ## Acknowledgment
    My acknowledgements go out to the team at Scrimba.
 Enrolling in your courses made this project possible.